Remember Our Ambassadors

 Denali (1995-2006): aka Butch

-Denali was not only an alpha male of the Alaskan wolf pack (named the Denali Pack in his honor) but a wolf whose character defined the California Wolf Center for more than 10 years.
+Denali was not only an alpha male of the Rocky Mountain gray wolf pack but a wolf whose character defined the California Wolf Center for more than 10 years.

 Denali was born in April of 1995.
 From his first steps until his death, he was a true representative of wild wolves.
 At the same time, his comfort in front of an audience enabled visitors to share the life of a wolf pack.
 When the rest of the pack was still relatively shy, Denali was comfortable being a wolf in front of a crowd.
 We promised visitors that one large, young, kind, beige wolf, would visit with the audience.
 Denali never failed to show.

-In June of 1996, pups came along, and with them, Denali’s emergence as a true alpha male.
-The famous 10-pup litter of 1996 became a “band of brothers” with Denali running the show.
+In June of 1996, pups came along, and with them, Denali emerged as a true alpha male.
+The famous 10-pup litter of 1996 became, what we called them, a band of brothers with Denali running the show.
 A true alpha never has to fight to get to the top.
 Rather it is by group approval that the alpha wins and sustains his or her status.
 Denali never ruled with an iron paw.
 He appeared to be elected king.

 Denali shaped the temperament of the new pups and brought out a previously unobserved level of comfort in the older animals.
 It was his pack, and they rallied around him daily.
 It was spectacular, unique and invaluable for our mission.